simphotonics/generic_reader/README.md

 ## Limitations

-1) Constants retrievable with [`GenericReader`][GenericReader] must have a built-in Dart type or a type made available by depending on a package.
+1) Constants retrievable with [`GenericReader`][GenericReader] must have a built-in Dart type, a type made available by depending on a package, or a type defined in the file being read.
    The functions matching the static type of an analyzer element with the type of a runtime object do **not** work with relative imports.